 (The Weldon Amendment prohibits federal funds from going to states that discriminate against any health care entity which does not pay for or provide coverage for abortions.)

 A vote for HB 685 doesn’t look to me like support for health care.
-Instead, it looks like respect for conscience rights.
+Instead, it looks like contempt for conscience rights.

 “Opposes doctor-patient confidentiality”